 3. Objective statements

 Objective statements made our list of things to leave off your resume.
 Not only do they take up valuable space, but they rarely tell employers anything groundbreaking.
 You’re a recent grad looking to dive into the industry?
-So is everyone else applying for the position, probably!
+So is everyone else applying for the position!
 Save the description for your cover letter where you can get more in depth about who you are professionally and what your goals are for the future.